Common pug: Description

 Two broods are produced each year with adults on the wing in May and June and again in August.
 The species flies at night and is attracted to light.
 It colonizes a variety of different habitats, such as forest edges, bushes, hedges, embankments and plant corridors as well as gardens and parks.
-The occurrence in the Alps reaches up to 1500 meters.
+The occurrence in the Alps reaches up to 1500 m.

 The larvae feed on a variety of plants (see list below).
 The species overwinters as a pupa.